Microwave: Sources

 High-power microwave sources use specialized vacuum tubes to generate microwaves.
-These devices operate on different principles from low-frequency vacuum tubes, using the ballistic motion of electrons in a vacuum under the influence of controlling electric or magnetic fields, and include the magnetron (used in microwave ovens), klystron, traveling-wave tube (TWT), and gyrotron.
+These devices operate on different principles from low-frequency vacuum tubes, using the ballistic motion of electrons in a vacuum under the influence of controlling electric or magnetic fields, and include the magnetron (used in microwave ovens), klystron, traveling-wave tube (TWT), crossed-field amplifier, and gyrotron.
 These devices work in the density modulated mode, rather than the current modulated mode.
 This means that they work on the basis of clumps of electrons flying ballistically through them, rather than using a continuous stream of electrons.

 Low-power microwave sources use solid-state devices such as the field-effect transistor (at least at lower frequencies), tunnel diodes, Gunn diodes, and IMPATT diodes.
 Low-power sources are available as benchtop instruments, rackmount instruments, embeddable modules and in card-level formats.
-A maser is a solid-state device which amplifies microwaves using similar principles to the laser, which amplifies higher frequency light waves.
+A maser is a solid-state device that amplifies microwaves using similar principles to the laser, which amplifies higher-frequency light waves.